 - Give them a stuffed animal or blanket they typically use at home.
 For overnight or early morning drives, have them stay in (or change into) PJs to get comfy.

 4. Plan An Active Break For Longer Car Rides With a Toddler

 As your child gets older, it’ll become more important for them to burn off energy during a long car ride.
 Sitting at a restaurant after sitting in the car for hours doesn’t always cut it!

-In the winter months (pandemic aside) fast food restaurants with indoor play places work well for stops.
-If you have more time, you can also look for roadside attractions or toddler-friendly places like aquariums or children’s museums to break up your drive.
+In the winter months, fast food restaurants with indoor play places work well for stops.
+If you have more time, you can also look for toddler-friendly attractions like aquariums or children’s museums to break up your drive in the colder weather.

 More frequent, shorter stops are always an option, especially if you have a newly potty trained toddler who always has to pee.
 More on that below!

 5. Be Prepared For Potty Training on the Go

 Potty training definitely makes things a little trickier when it comes to long car trips with toddlers.